 For a number of years, he battled sizable health issues.
 With little margin for error, he was felled a week ago at the too-young age of 65 by the incompetence of a handful of medical “professionals.”
 He had been going to dialysis three days a week for the past seven years.
 He broke a foot about five years ago and the thing never really seemed to heal properly.
 He became legally blind a couple of years ago.
 Last July he underwent a quadruple bypass heart surgery.
 He was almost done jumping through all the hoops to get on the organ donor transplant list when the virus pandemic hit, when “non-essential” healthcare matters were put on hold.
 (Organ transplants are non-essential?)

 Despite the dialysis and lack of mobility, he continued to work and write and plan.
 His optimism that we would eventually find important people who would see the value of our idea was rewarded in the weeks leading up to his death.
-Two consummate political veterans are ready to take the baton and do the necessary things that we proposed.
+Consummate political veterans are ready to take the baton and do the necessary things that we proposed.

 He knew Illinois can be saved.
 I am not alone in saying that Bruce Donnelly did more than anyone else to clearly and accurately think through how to save our state.